Itera/react-intro-workshop/world-cup-dashboard/README.md

+# !Spoiler Warning!
+If you want to do the tasks from scratch, run `git checkout feat/tasks-without-solution` to switch to a branch without the proposed solutions!

 # World Cup Dashboard

 The FIFA-committee needs your help!
 They just realized they have no production dashboard for the World Cup 2018 matches, yikes!